OracleMichael/OIC101/README.md

 At this point, the integration should be ready for activation. **Return to the Integration dashboard** if you have not already done so.
 You should see something that looks like this:
 <img src="images/OIC-4.01.png" width="100%" title="Integrations that are in progress, ready for activation, and activated">
 If a **pencil icon** appears in the place of a white switch, the integration is not ready for activation.
 Please check that you have completed all parts of section 3 before moving on.
+If a **lock icon** appears in the place of a white switch, this indicates that another session is in progress right now.
+This can happen if another user is currently editing your integration, or if you were moved out of edit mode by a page refresh or some navigation away from your integration other than clicking **close**.
+In this case, you must first unlock your integration by clicking the hamburger menu on the right side of the rectangle containing your integration, then select **unlock**.
+Then you will be able to activate your integration if the white switch appears.

 ### 4.1: Activate the integration
 1. Click the switch icon.
 This brings you to a dialog box.
 Uncheck "Contribute integration mappings..." and check "Enable tracing".
 Once it appears, also check "Include payload".
 Finally, click **Activate**.
 You should see a screen that looks like the second image when you have successfully activated the integration.